YizYah/easy-oclif-cli/README.md

 Of course, you still have to create your code.
 You should be able to do just about anything in possible in Node using Typescript.
 But, follow the [safe custom code practices of ns-flip](https://ns-flip.nostack.net/Safe-Custom-Code) to be able to reapply the template in the future without losing anything.

 Basically:
-* For any command `command`, find it at `src/commands/command.ts`, and modify the code inside of the designated `run` area.
+* Find any command in the `src/commands/<commandName>.ts` file.
+Modify the code inside of the designated `run` and `customImports` areas.
-* Add any files or directories you like in the `src/custom` directory, and import them into the command file in the designated `customImports` section.
+* Add any files or directories you like in the `src/custom` directory.
 * You will have to modify the test code also at `test/commands/command.test.ts`.
 You can also add anything you want into `test/custom`.
-* Before you update your template, make sure to check your code for safety by calling:
-    ```
-    npx ns-flip check $CODE_DIR
-    ```

 ## (4) Updating Your Template
 Take a minute and set up alerts about releases to this template.
 1. Go to the [GitHub repo](https://github.com/YizYah/easy-oclif-cli) and click the arrow by the `Watch` button on the upper right.